 Some of the people you may be meeting:

-Nasrin Abu Baker // Rabbi Zvi Porat // Aliza Toby // Yotvat Fireizen-Weil // Omer Shuster // Itay Akirav // Ali Ghaith // Michal Gassner // Eitan Yogev // Riham Jaber // Nadav Schwartz // Renana Peres // Maya Buenos // Ido Ziv // Benjy Balint // Amal Ayoub // Feini Socknick // Karen Brunwasser // Avrom Leib Burstein // Muzi Raps // Hadas Gol // Noam Shuster // Yafim Rinenberg.
+Nasrin Abu Baker // Rabbi Zvi Porat // Aliza Toby // Yotvat Fireizen-Weil // Omer Shuster // Itay Akirav // Riman Barakat // Michal Gassner // Eitan Yogev // Riham Jaber // Nadav Schwartz // Prof. Renana Peres // Maya Buenos // Ido Ziv // Benjy Balint // Amal Ayoub // Feini Socknick // Karen Brunwasser // Avrom Leib Burstein // Muzi Raps // Hadas Gol // Noam Shuster // Yafim Rinenberg // Mahmoud Al Rifai.

 Some of the places you may be visiting:

-The monster statue in Kiryat Yovel // ALYN Hospital // Hebrew Union College // YMCA // Ein Yael // Nachal Refa'im // Salah a-Din Street // Open House // Ades Synagogue // The Iraqi market // Promise School // Art Shelter Gallery // Karen’s house // Central Bus Station // Burstein's Klezmer Basement // Night parking lot in Nevi’im St. // Imbala // Besarabia bar.
+The monster statue in Kiryat Yovel // ALYN Hospital // Hebrew Union College // YMCA // Ein Yael // Nachal Refa'im // Salah a-Din Street // Open House // Ades Synagogue // Promise School // Art Shelter Gallery // Karen’s house // Central Bus Station // Burstein's Klezmer Basement // Night parking lot in Nevi’im St. // Imbala // Paul’s Guest House // Bab al Yemen.